-Voices from the Railroad: Stories by descendants of Chinese railroad workers
+Voices from the Railroad: Stories by descendants of Chinese railroad workers (sold out)

 Published in 2014 by CHSA, Voices from the Railroad reveals the untold stories of three different Chinese railroad workers: Jim King, Hung Lai Woh, and Lim Lip Hong.
 Their stories, revealed by their living descendants, shatter misconceptions about the Chinese who helped build America.
 (Read an excerpt here)

 This bilingual Chinese/English online exhibition was launched in 2013 to introduce the history and stories of Chinese railroad workers to the broader public.

 The story of CHSA and the Transcontinental railroad Centennial in 1969

 CHSA’s own history with the Transcontinental railroad began in 1969, when a CHSA delegation was unexpectedly excluded from the Centennial program.
 Read more about CHSA at the 1969 centennial here >

 While CHSA has greatly increased knowledge of Chinese railroad workers in a short amount of time, much work remains to be done!
 CHSA strives to build on these efforts as we look ahead to 2019 for the 150th anniversary of the US Transcontinental railroad’s completion.

 We are actively seeking stories and artifacts from descendants of Chinese Railroad Workers.
 If you have any information, stories, or leads about Chinese railroad workers in your family history, or are inspired to contribute any artifacts, mementos, or relics from that time, please fill out this survey or contact us directly!

 Support CHSA’s Work of Giants Project!